negasimichael/employee-tracker/README.md

 The developer is authorizing a free installation by cloning from the code [negasimichael](https://github.com/negasimichael/employee-tracker).

    ## Usage Instructions
-  i.Open the link to watch the video
+  i.
+You  can click the link  video demonstrating the entirety of the app's functionality https://drive.google.com/file/d/1hJoCylWKGMt7q16igduLvxucWi2t4pvv/view?usp=sharing

   ii.Make sure node and npm is installed in your computer.